Golden Agri Resources Ltd

 138. Details of free, prior and informed consent (FPIC) process available?

 The RSPO Principles and Criteria 2018 contain guidance and requirements on the process to conduct free, prior and informed consent (FPIC).
 Points have therefore been awarded on the basis of the company's commitments under the RSPO New Planting Procedures (NPP) as an RSPO member reporting as a grower.
-The company has also published its own procedure for the Implementation of Free, Prior, and Informed Consent (FPIC).
+The company has also published its procedure for implementing Free, Prior, and Informed Consent (FPIC).

 139. Examples of local stakeholder engagement to prevent conflicts?